[A real client engagement during my final year]

 Final note

-Real client, tight timeline, two parallel teams designing the parts I had to harmonize with.
-The hardest part was making the micro-mobility section still feel right next to work I couldn't see.
+Real client, tight timeline.
+The hardest part was making the micro-mobility section still feel right next to existing parallel designs while also iterating and trying out new use cases.